ibm-cloud-docs/discovery-data/create-enrichments.md

 ### Sentiment of documents
 {: #sentiment}

 Analyzes the overall sentiment of the document and returns `positive`, `neutral`, or `negative` sentiment.
-It can be applied on fields with `text` or `html` content.
+This enrichment can be applied on fields with `text` or `html` content.
 For example:

 **Input**
 text: "It is powerful and easy to use and integrate with third party applications."